Mithraism: Mithras before the Roman Mysteries

-Vermaseren also reports about a Mithras cult in 3rd century BCE.
-Fayum.
+Vermaseren also reports about a Mithras cult in Fayum in the 3rd century BCE.

 R.D.
 Barnett has argued that the royal seal of King Saussatar of the Mitanni from c.
 1450 BCE depicts a tauroctonous Mithras.

 Beginnings of Roman Mithraism

 The origins and spread of the Mysteries have been intensely debated among scholars and there are radically differing views on these issues.
 According to Clauss, mysteries of Mithras were not practiced until the 1st century CE.
-According to Ulansey, the earliest evidence for the Mithraic mysteries places their appearance in the middle of the 1st century BCE: The historian Plutarch says that in 67 BCE the pirates of Cilicia (a province on the southeastern coast of Asia Minor) were practicing "secret rites" of Mithras.
-According to Daniels, whether any of this relates to the origins of the mysteries is unclear.
+According to Ulansey, the earliest evidence for the Mithraic mysteries places their appearance in the middle of the 1st century BCE: The historian Plutarch says that in 67 BCE the pirates of Cilicia (a province on the southeastern coast of Asia Minor, that provided sea access to adjacent Commagene) were practicing "secret rites" of Mithras.

+According to C.M.
+Daniels, whether any of this relates to the origins of the mysteries is unclear.

 The unique underground temples or mithraea appear suddenly in the archaeology in the last quarter of the 1st century CE.